 It’s also dishwasher safe, making cleanup easy.
 The pour spout allows you to quickly pour your batter wherever it needs to go with less of a mess.
 This is another product you’ll use much more often than just when making bread.

-OXO Good Grips Batter Bowl
+OXO Good Grips 2QT Batter Mixing Bowl, White

 The OXO Good Grips Batter Bowl holds a lot and makes it easy to pour.

 A Pastry Board: John Boos Block

 You can knead your bread dough on your countertop if you like, but if the surface isn’t ideal, it’s handy to have a pastry board.
 Wooden pastry boards are best because they’re reversible and easy to clean.